NSLS-II/blop/docs/wip/qserver-experiment.md

 Just as in the other tutorials, we have to configure the DOFS, Objectives and Sensors.

-Unlike the other tutorials, all of these are now just strings because the objects to the real devices exist only in the queueserver environment.
+Unlike the other tutorials, all of these are now just strings because the objects to the real devices exist only in the Queueserver environment.

 ```{code-cell} ipython3
 from blop.ax.dof import RangeDOF